 Edward J. Codd founded the E. J. Codd Company in the 1850s.
 The E. J. Codd Company focused on industrial machinery and aided Baltimore’s booming shipbuilding industry by assembling boilers, propellers, and engines.
 At the turn of the century,…

-In 1894, George D. Scarlett founded the William G. Scarlett Seed Company.
+In 1894, William G. Scarlett founded the William G. Scarlett Seed Company.
 Born in Baltimore in 1873, George D. Scarlett was a true entrepreneur who chased the American dream.
 At twenty-one, George Scarlett began working in the seed industry by…

 In the twentieth century, Pier 8 in Baltimore’s Inner Harbor and then Broadway Pier in Fells Point used to be the launching point for the steamboats of the Wilson Line.
 The Wilson Line extended from Philadelphia to Wilmington to Baltimore and ran a…